rusefi/rusefi_documentation/rusEFI-Quick-Start-PDF.md

 Any troubleshooting begins with logs.
 One of rusEFI powers is the amount of data points available for logging!

 Shaky videos do not do it.
-Even high-resolution screen shots do not do it: *it has to be a proper log file*.
+Even high-resolution screen shots do not do it: *it has to be a proper log .mlq file*.

 ![image](https://github.com/rusefi/rusefi/assets/48498823/65ac7e95-6235-4cc6-9ddd-fed63b8a8521)